Tangent categories of algebras over operads

 When studying maps $f: B\lrar A$ one is often interested in linear invariants of $B$ \textbf{over $A$}.
 A formal procedure to obtain this was developed by Beck in~\cite{Bec67}, where he defined the notion of a \textbf{Beck module} over an object $A$ (say, in a locally presentable category $\D$) to be an abelian group object of the slice category $\D_{/A}$.
 Simple as it is, this definition turns out to capture many well-known instances of ``linear objects over a fixed object $A$''.
 For example, if $G$ is a group and $M$ is a $G$-module then the semi-direct product $M \rtimes G$ carries a natural structure of an abelian group object in $\Grp_{/G}$.
 One can then show that the association $M \mapsto M \rtimes G$ determines an equivalence between the category of $G$-modules and the category of abelian group objects in $\Grp_{/G}$.
 If $\D = \Ring$ is the category of associative unital rings then one may replace the formation of semi-direct products with that of \textbf{square-zero extensions}, yielding an equivalence between the notion of a Beck module over a ring $R$ and the notion of an $R$-bimodule (see~\cite{Qui70}).
 When $R$ is a commutative ring the corresponding notion of a Beck module reduces to the usual notion of an $R$-module.
-For an example of a different nature, if $\D$ is a Grothendieck topos and $X \in \D$ is an object then $\D_{/X}$ is also a topos and there exists a small site $\T_X \subseteq \D_{/X}$ such that $\D_{/X}$ is equivalent to the category of sheaves of sets on $\T_X$.
-A Beck module over $X$ in $\D$ then turns out to be the same as a sheaf of abelian groups on $\T_X$.